allePansera/StatLog/README.md

         than it is to class a customer as bad when they are good (1).

-        It's actually better to have a lower FP reather than a lower FN
+        It's actually better to have a lower FP reather than a lower FN We prefer precision to recall 'cause we want to minimize the FP.

 ### Algorithm